sakura-dragon/clusters/README.md

 # Flux pre-flight checks
 flux check --pre
 # Provision the kind cluster
+# Note: This will want running twice as the CRD's don't exist the first time this command is run
 kubectl kustomize  ./clusters/local/flux-system/  | kubectl apply -f -
 # Create a secret for provisions the apps cluster with
 kubectl create secret generic app-vars -n flux-system --from-literal=LOCAL_DOMAIN=$LOCAL_DOMAIN
 ```

+Note: Grafana is deployed to `http://$LOCAL_DOMAIN/grafana` with the default credentials of `admin:prom-operator`, as this is only running over `127.0.0.1` there is no requirement for this to be secure.